rachelvansciver/SAACO3/messaging/Kinesis.md

 - kinesis your producers need to use the same partition/shard key for related data
 - in [[SQS]] there is no ordering
 - in [[SQS]] FIFO there is only one consumer and order stays the same
-- in [[SQS]] FIFO queue if you want to send related data to diffrent consumers you use a group id, which works then similar to kinesis
+- in [[SQS]] FIFO queue if you want to send related data to different consumers you use a group id, which works then similar to kinesis

 ### [[SQS]] VS [[SNS]] VS [[Kinesis]]

 #### [[SQS]]
 - pull data then delete message via api call from consumer
-- Message is processed by exacly one consumer (hopefully)
+- Message is processed by exactly one consumer (hopefully)
 - as many workers at you want
-- scales indefiently
+- scales indefinitely
 - need fifo for order

 #### [[SNS]]